 - Day-neutral, or intermediate-day onions can be grown in almost all climates.
 Day-neutral onions are prompted to bulb when sunlight increases to 12-14 hours.
 Common day-neutral onions are Candy and Cabernet.

 - Long-day onions are what we grow in the North in plant hardiness Zone 6 and cooler.
 They are sown early under lights and transplanted to the garden in spring so they have plenty of time to grow before forming bulbs.
 Long-day onions are triggered to bulb when sunlight increases to 14-16 hours (look yours up here).
-Some common long-day onions are Copra, White Sweet Spanish, and Ailsa Craig.
+Some common long-day onions are Paterson, White Sweet Spanish, and Ailsa Craig.

 How to Sow Onion Seeds:

 Start onion seeds indoors 8-10 weeks before your last frost date (look up yours here at PlantMaps.com).
 I use recycled berry containers to grow onion seedlings.
 The containers are about 4 inches deep and have plenty of holes for drainage.

 1. Fill your containers with pre-moistened seed starting mix, sprinkle the seeds evenly on top of the soil, mist with water, cover with 1/8-inch of seed starting mix, and press down gently to be sure the seeds are in contact with the moist soil.